Abortion in the UK Still Isn’t a Legal Right — Today That Might Finally Change

 Heidi Stewart, Chief Executive of the British Pregnancy Advisory Service (BPAS), adds: “Women are being subjected to years-long police investigations, arrested straight from the hospital ward, their homes searched, and their children taken away.”

 The case of Nicola Packer has become a defining example.
 During the Covid lockdown in November 2020, Packer, believing she was under 10 weeks pregnant, took abortion pills issued under emergency pandemic regulations.
-She unexpectedly gave birth to a fetus at around 26 weeks and sought emergency medical help.
-Instead, she was arrested and dragged through a four-and-a-half-year legal ordeal only to be acquitted last month by a jury.
+She unexpectedly gave birth to a foetus at around 26 weeks and sought emergency medical help.
+Instead, she was arrested and put through a four-and-a-half-year legal ordeal only to be acquitted last month by a jury.

 The charge increasingly being used in these cases—child destruction, under the Offences Against the Person Act 1861 and the Infant Life (Preservation) Act 1929—was designed to stop illegal backstreet abortions.
 Today, it’s being used to target women in vulnerable and complex situations.